ScottLogic/blog/_posts/2024-03-23-message_types.md

 State messages can be used in lots of scenarios but are a necessity when going towards an event sourcing route with the event log as the source of truth rather than a database.

 I've found in practice that the difference between state and events can be a bit greyer than suggested so far.
 You may encounter half way solutions where an event has some commonly used info, like the email, but not the more detailed information.
 It's not very pure but it saves a lot of API requests for consumers who only care about the email.
-In a similar vain, sometimes an event is conveying a change in just one field, e.g. a "Phone Number Changed" event and includes the phone number as well as the user ID and so carries all the state.
+In a similar vein, sometimes an event is conveying a change in just one field, e.g. a "Phone Number Changed" event and includes the phone number as well as the user ID and so carries all the state.
 Sometimes a state message may include before and after state or a change list with the field names/paths (e.g. changes=[firstname, person.phone.mobile]) that have changed.

 The following table summarises the differences:
 <table>